Boating on Kangaroo Lake

 There is one primary boat landing designated by the Town of Baileys Harbor on the mid-east side of the lake, off of Highway 57.
 There is adequate parking, boat ramp, and an adjacent pier.
 “Lake Michigan-size” power boats, and in particular, larger inboard or inboard/outboard motors, are generally too large and powerful for our shallow lake.
 The “power” disturbs the bottom of the lake preventing the establishment of healthy plants needed for fish.

 At the primary boat launch and some other lake access points, you will find some “Warning Signs” about the critically important practice of making sure your boat and trailer is cleaned before and after you enter/exit the lake to avoid the spreading of invasive species.
 To help prevent spreading aquatic nuisance species, fishermen and boaters should familiarize themselves and comply with Wisconsin aquatic nuisance species regulations.
 Being familiar and complying with these warnings cannot be over emphasized.
 The KLA and Wisconsin’s DNR strive to manage the spread of invasive species, including Eurasian Milfoil and Viral Hemorrhagic Septicemia (VHS), a deadly fish virus, and can only be successful with everyone’s cooperation and vigilance.
+Here's a great video on why keeping your boat clean in important.

 You’ll want to familiarize yourself with the shallow areas of the lake.
 There are several rock piles and extended shorelines that can be disastrous for a power boat or a mid-sized sailboat with a deeper draft.
 The south end of the lake contains a Slow No Wake zone identified with buoys designed to help protect the remaining bulrushes.
 These important plants prevent shoreline erosion and provide habitat for invertebrates that provide food as well as shelter for young fish.
 Bulrushes should not be disturbed anywhere in the lake.